marc-ed-raffalli/tuto-geo-app/README.md

 ## Introduction

 Welcome to this web tutorial !
-You will find the tutorial at [http://raffalli-marc-ed.com/blog/tuto-geo-app-1/]().
+You will find more details and the tutorial at [http://raffalli-marc-ed.com/blog/tuto-geo-app/](http://raffalli-marc-ed.com/blog/tuto-geo-app/).

 The end result will be a geography game application.
 The aim of the game will be for the user to find different countries in a world map.
 A score system will be as well implemented.